THE BLUE RIDGE WEATHER WATCH IS AN OFFICIAL

 turn right; go west on East Main St. to West Main St. and Oakland St. intersection, turn left.

 Go to 3rd block park in parking lot on the right, Rescue Squad Building on the left just below parking lot.

-If you do not have a scanner or HAM radio and would like to listen to us when we are activated, Click on the Status Bar at top left just above the Follow us on Twitter button or click here.
+If you do not have a scanner or HAM radio and would like to listen to us when we are activated, Click on the Status Bar at top wright just above the important notice click here.
 This should open the web page for you to start listening to the scanner.
 If that link does not work, try this one.
 Just scroll to the bottom of the page, verify we are online, select the player you want to listen in, then click on the speaker icon.

 REPEATERS WE USE (Click to learn more information about repeaters)

 REPEATERS STILL OUT OF SERVUCE [REPEATER CHANGE FOR A TRIAL PERIOD]